Back to Blog

 Full disclosure: this is our tool, so take this section with appropriate skepticism.
 But here's why we built it and who it's actually for.

-The main advantage is price.
+The main advantage is price and simplicity.
 You get 2 free hours per month, and after that it's roughly $2 per hour.
 No subscription, no monthly commitment.
-You pay for what you use, when you use it.
+The full workflow replaces what used to require a clip tool plus editing software plus a publishing step.

 Munch